KholdStare/kholdstare.github.com/_posts/2012-08-31-objects-and-threads-in-cpp-2.markdown

 ---

-Now that we know objects methods can be accessed by any thread at any time, we'll consider the situation fro mthe point of view of Qt.
+Now that we know objects methods can be accessed by any thread at any time, we'll consider the situation from the point of view of Qt.

 ### What are QObjects?

-Qt is a great framework, and its the heart are
+Qt is a great framework, and at its heart are
 <a href="http://qt-project.org/doc/qt-4.8/object.html"><code>QObjects</code></a>.
 Through Qt's <a href="http://qt-project.org/doc/qt-4.8/moc.html#moc">moc compiler</a>
 extra functionality is seemlessly added to C++ objects.